-IRIX 6.2 and the MIPSpro compilers support multiprocessing primitives for both 32-bit and 64-bit applications.
-The 64-bit multiprocessor programming environment is a superset of the 32-bit one.
+IRIX 6.x and the MIPSpro compilers support multiprocessing primitives for 32-bit, N32 and 64-bit applications.
+The 64-bit (and N32) multiprocessor programming environment is a superset of the 32-bit one.
 It also contains enhancements.

 MP Compatibility